Editorial Board

 Dr. Ainani is a board certified Interventional Cardiologist currently practicing medicine in the United States.
 His research interests include the fields of Internal medicine, Cardiovascular Diseases, and Interventional Cardiology.
 His clinical experience and research focuses on the areas of valvular heart disease, coronary artery diseases, congestive heart failure, and cardiomyopathies.

-Goran Krstacic, MD, PhD, FESC, FEHRA
+Goran Krstačić MD, PhD, FESC, FEHRA

 Director, Institute for Cardiovascular Prevention and Rehabilitation, Zagreb, Croatia

-Goran Krstacic is a specialist in internal medicine and cardiology.
-He is a director of the Institute for Cardiovascular Prevention and Rehabilitation in Zagreb, Croatia.
-He is a professor of cardiology at the School of Medicine in Osijek and the Faculty of Dental Medicine and Health at the University of Osijek.
-He also graduated from Health Manager School.
-He was the chair of the European Society of Cardiology Working Group on e-Cardiology and a coordinator of the topic on e-Technology.
-He has been a board member of the European Heart Rhythm Association and the Computing in Cardiology Association.Dr.
-Krstacic's research interests include digital health in cardiology and cardiac rehabilitation.
+Goran Krstačić is a specialist in internal medicine and cardiology and a graduate of Health Manager School He is the director of the Institute for Cardiovascular Prevention and Rehabilitation in Zagreb, Croatia, and a professor of cardiology at the School of Medicine in Osijek and the Faculty of Dental Medicine and Health at the University of Osijek.
+Dr. Krstačić is also the chair of the European Society of Cardiology Working Group on e-Cardiology, a coordinator of the topic on e-Technology and a board member of the European Heart Rhythm Association and the Computing in Cardiology Association.
+His research interests include digital health in cardiology and cardiac rehabilitation.

 Aniruddha Singh, MD, FACC, FNLA